cbassuarez/praetorius/README.md

   `pdfDelta` for page-follow.

 Praetorius normalizes each work via `normalizeWork` to expose `onelinerEffective` and `descriptionEffective`.
+Supplying both `oneliner` and `one` is tolerated; the newer field wins and a warning is emitted so you can clean up legacy data.
 Skins always read these computed fields, so legacy projects that only provide `description` render identically to earlier releases.

 Run `prae validate` anytime to confirm schema compliance and catch narrative warnings (e.g., long oneliners or accidental line breaks).